It’s almost winter, and I’ve got an incredible (and easy!) snowman idea for indoor play!

 The answer is simple: marshmallows!

 This edible snowman made a fantastic post invitation treat that was talked about for days!

-I placed him in front fo the white Legos prior to inviting my four-year-old to play.
+I placed him in front of the white Legos before inviting my four-year-old to play.

-How do you make this snowman play prompt?
+How do you make this winter fine motor activity?

-Invite your preschooler to engage in snowman’s story.
+Invite your preschooler to engage in the snowman’s story.

 I invited my preschooler to join in and get started.

-I watched my four-year-old carefully craft the perfect home for his snowman.
+I oversaw my four-year-old craft the perfect home.
 He spent time on details like where the snowman can enter his home and how he can stay cold inside.

 When he finished, he was able to eat the snowman as a fun treat.
 This was such a fun winter activity for him that sparked joy in learning through play!